Ahmad-Amin-Data/Top-YoutTube-Channels-for-a-Marketing-Campaign/README.md

-# Data Project: Excel to Power BI
+# Data Project: Excel to SQL to Power BI